go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ### Console mode

+In this mode the logger will forward log messages to the stdout and stderr streams attached to the Gitea process.

 For loggers in console mode, `COLORIZE` will default to `true` if not on windows, or the windows terminal can be set into ANSI mode or is a cygwin or Msys pipe.